-NASDAQ provides, however, that if a compensation committee is composed of at least three members, then, under exceptional and limited circumstances and if certain conditions are met, one director who is not independent under its rules may be appointed to the compensation committee without disqualifying the compensation committee from considering the compensation matters that could ordinarily be entrusted to it had it been fully independent.6 In addition, a compensation committee or a company's independent directors must approve equity compensation arrangements that are exempted from the NASDAQ shareholder approval requirement as a prerequisite to taking advantage of such exemption.7
+NASDAQ provides, however, that if a compensation committee is composed of at least three members, then, under exceptional and limited circumstances and if certain conditions are met, one director who is not independent under its rules may be appointed to the compensation committee without disqualifying the compensation committee from considering the compensation matters that could ordinarily be entrusted to it had it been fully independent.
+A compensation committee or a company's independent directors must approve equity compensation arrangements that are exempted from the NASDAQ shareholder approval requirement as a prerequisite to taking advantage of any such exemption.

-5 For a brief discussion of the factors a compensation committee should consider in its annual self-evaluation, see Wachtell, Lipton, Rosen & Katz, Nominating and Corporate Governance Committee Guide (2016).
+&lt;sup>5 For a brief discussion of the factors a compensation committee should consider in its annual self-evaluation, see the Wachtell, Lipton, Rosen & Katz, Nominating and Corporate Governance Committee Guide, found here.